InseeFrLab/era-api/README.md

 - id : ID réponse internet ménage
 - internaute : internet identifier
+- mail        : The mail of the survey unit
 - sexe  : The sexe of the Survey unit 1 for male ; 2 for female

 ### Request